Organizational history of the Department of Water Resources, River Development and Ganga Rejuvenation

 9. The National Water Resources Council adopted the revised ‘National Water Policy-2002’ and passed a resolution to this effect in its 5th meeting held on 1st April, 2002 at New Delhi under the Chairmanship of Hon’ble Prime Minister.
 Thereafter, the National Water Board considered the further revised Draft National Water Policy 2012, as recommended by the Drafting Committee, at its 14th Meeting held on 7th June, 2012 and the same was again circulated amongst all the States and Central Ministries/ Departments concerned for comments.
 The Council adopted the NWP 2012 as per deliberation in its 6th Meeting held on 28th December, 2012.
 The National Water Policy, 2012 was released on 8th April, 2013 during the India Water Week, 2013.

-10. The centrally sponsored scheme - Rationalisation of Minor Irrigation Statistics (RMIS) was launched in 1987-88 and is being implemented by Minor Irrigation (Stat) Wing of the Ministry through State Governments.
-The Fourth Census of Minor Irrigation Schemes has been conducted in 33 States/ UTs with reference year 2006-07.
+10. The Centrally Sponsored scheme - Rationalization of Minor Irrigation Statistics (RMlS) was launched in 1987-88 and is being implemented by Minor Irrigation (Stat.)
+Wing of the Ministry through State Governments.
+It is now renamed as "Irrigation Census" which is a Centrally Sponsored scheme with 100% Central funding.

 11. For comprehensive improvement of water bodies, two schemes - Repair, Renovation and Restoration (RRR) of Water Bodies, one with external assistance and the other with domestic support for implementation during XI Plan Period was approved by the Government.
 The scheme of RRR of water bodies include the catchment area treatment, command area development, capacity building of stakeholders and increased availability of drinking water.